javascript-tutorial/en.javascript.info/1-js/05-data-types/02-number/article.md

 ### Hex, binary and octal numbers

-[Hexadecimal](https://en.wikipedia.org/wiki/Hexadecimal) numbers are widely used in JavaScript: to represent colors, encode characters and for many other things.
-So there exists a short way to write them: `0x` and then the number.
+[Hexadecimal](https://en.wikipedia.org/wiki/Hexadecimal) numbers are widely used in JavaScript to represent colors, encode characters, and for many other things.
+So naturally, there exists a shorter way to write them: `0x` and then the number.

 For instance: